AdobeDocs/commerce-knowledge-base.en/help/announcements/commerce-apsb26-146.md

 1. Flush the cache.
 1. Enable cron execution (Commerce on Cloud command: vendor/bin/ece-tools cron:enable).
 1. Disable maintenance mode.

->[!NOTE]
->
->Because the encryption key is used to encrypt integration tokens, payment gateway credentials, and system-privileged automation tokens, rotating the encryption key alone does not invalidate credentials that may already have been exposed.
-All associated credentials should be rotated at their source (e.g., at the payment gateway or third-party service), not only within Commerce.

 ### Security updates